peterhendrick/steggin/README.md

 gpg --keyserver hkp://keys.gnupg.net --recv-key EC3ED53D

-Then to verify the SHASUMS file has not been tampered with, type:
+Then to verify the SHASUM file has not been tampered with, type:

 gpg --verify SHASUM.sig SHASUM